 For the dual SIM version of Galaxy S20, you can (as shown in the illustration below):

 - Put two nano-SIM cards on the two slots.
 In this case, you cannot use a micro SD card because there is no slot left.
+You can assign different ringtones for each SIM card.

 - Put one nano-SIM card in slot 1, and a micro SD card in slot 2.
 In this case, you cannot use the dual-SIM features unless your carrier supports eSIM for Galaxy S20.